Iron(II) sulfate

-Iron(II) sulfate or ferrous sulfate (British English: sulphate instead of sulfate) denotes a range of salts with the formula FeSO_{4}·xH_{2}O. These compounds exist most commonly as the heptahydrate (x = 7), but several values for x are known.
+Iron(II) sulfate or ferrous sulfate (British English: sulphate instead of sulfate) denotes a range of salts of iron with the sulfate ion with the formula FeSO4*xH2O.
+The blue-green heptahydrate (hydrate with 7 molecules of water) is the most common form of this material.
 The hydrated form is used medically to treat or prevent iron deficiency, and also for industrial applications.
-Known since ancient times as copperas and as green vitriol (vitriol is an archaic name for hydrated sulfate minerals), the blue-green heptahydrate (hydrate with 7 molecules of water) is the most common form of this material.
-All the iron(II) sulfates dissolve in water to give the same aquo complex [Fe(H_{2}O)_{6}]^{2+}, which has octahedral molecular geometry and is paramagnetic.
-The name copperas dates from times when the copper(II) sulfate was known as blue copperas, and perhaps in analogy, iron(II) and zinc sulfate were known respectively as green and white copperas.
+Known since ancient times as copperas and as green vitriol (vitriol is an archaic name for hydrated sulfate minerals).
+All the iron(II) sulfates dissolve in water to give the same aquo complex [Fe(H2O)6](2+), which has octahedral molecular geometry and is paramagnetic.
+The name copperas dates from times when the copper(II) sulfate was known as blue copperas, and iron(II) and zinc sulfate were known respectively as green and white copperas.

 It is on the World Health Organization's List of Essential Medicines.
-In 2023, it was the 89th most commonly prescribed medication in the United States, with more than 7 million prescriptions.
+As of 2023, it was the 89th most commonly prescribed medication in the United States, with more than 7000000 prescriptions.

 Uses

 Industrially, ferrous sulfate is mainly used as a precursor to other iron compounds.
-It is a reducing agent, and as such is useful for the reduction of chromate in cement to less toxic Cr(III) compounds.
-Historically, ferrous sulfate was used in the textile industry for centuries as a dye fixative.
-It is used historically to blacken leather and as a constituent of iron gall ink.
-The preparation of sulfuric acid ('oil of vitriol') by the distillation of green vitriol (iron(II) sulfate) has been known for at least 700 years.
+It is a reducing agent, and as such is useful for the reduction of chromate ion in cement to less toxic Cr(III) compounds.
+Historically, ferrous sulfate was used in the textile industry for centuries as a dye fixative, to blacken leather, and as a constituent of iron gall ink.
+Production was a long process which involved exposing copperas stones, composed of iron sulfide (FeS2), to the environment and ocean water in troughs for several years where oxidation and colonization by bacteria would eventually convert them to a liquified mixture of FeSO4*7H2O and sulfuric acid.